7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

-Are flushable wipes truly flushable?
+Are flushable wipes actually flushable?

-Do I have to put baby wipes in the toilet?
+Can I put baby wipes in the toilet?

 Do paper towels need to be used to flush?

 What happens to medications?
-Can I flush those through the toilet?
+Do I have to flush them into the toilet?

 Additional Information